 The research procedure began with a pretest to measure students' critical thinking skills before the treatment was given.
-Furthermore, the experimental group was given treatment by using AR application to learn spatial shapes interactively, while the control group continued to use conventional methods in the form of lectures and written exercises.
+Furthermore, the experimental group was given treatment by using an AR application to learn spatial shapes interactively, while the control group continued to use conventional methods in the form of lectures and written exercises.
 After the treatment, students were again given a posttest in the form of a critical thinking test and a learning interest questionnaire to measure the changes that occurred due to the treatment.
 Data analysis was conducted through several stages.
-The normality test used Kolmogorov-Smirnov or Shapiro-Wilk (if n < 50) to ascertain whether the critical thinking and learning interest data were normally distributed.
-If the p-value is greater than 0.05, the data is considered normally distributed.
-The homogeneity test was conducted with Levene's Test to ensure the similarity of variance between the two groups.
-The next stage is the significance test, where Independent Sample t-Test is used if the data is normally distributed, while Mann-Whitney U test is used if the data is not normally distributed.

-In addition, Analysis of Covariance (ANCOVA) was applied to control the influence of covariate variables such as pretest scores, so that the results obtained are more accurate in measuring the impact of using AR on students' critical thinking and learning interest.
-The interpretation of the results is based on statistical significance, where if p < 0.05, then AR is considered to have a significant influence on students' critical thinking ability and interest in learning.
+The normality test used Kolmogorov-Smirnov or Shapiro-Wilk (if n < 50) to determine whether the data of critical thinking and learning interest were normally distributed.
+The data is normally distributed if the p-value is greater than 0.05.
+The homogeneity test was conducted using Levene's Test to ensure the similarity of variance between the two groups.
+The next stage is the significance test, where the Independent Sample t-test is used if the data is normally distributed, while the Mann-Whitney U test is used if the data is not normally distributed.
+In addition, Analysis of Covariance (ANCOVA) was applied to control the influence of covariate variables such as pretest scores so that the results obtained are more accurate in measuring the impact of using AR on students' critical thinking and learning interest.
+The interpretation of the results is based on statistical significance, where if p < 0.05, then AR significantly influences students' critical thinking ability and interest in learning.
 Conversely, if p > 0.05, then no significant difference was found between the experimental and control groups.
 The results of this study are expected to contribute to the development of more effective learning methods, especially in the utilization of AR technology in basic education.
-With a more comprehensive research design, previous weaknesses such as initial imbalance between groups, instrument validity and reliability, and the influence of external variables can be minimized.
+With a more comprehensive research design, previous weaknesses, such as initial imbalance between groups, instrument validity and reliability, and the influence of external variables can be minimized.
 In addition, the results of observations and interviews will also provide additional insights into students' learning experiences, thus strengthening the quantitative findings obtained.